DoubleDoorDevelopment/CraftTweaker-Recipe-Maker/README.md

 How to use
 ----------

-Command: "/mtrm" or "/minetweakerrecipemaker".
-(New commands will be added to match the name.)
+Command: "/mtrm", "/minetweakerrecipemaker", "/ctrm" or "/crafttweakerrecipemaker"

 Use tab complete to find out what types are available locally, or use no type to get a list.